eclipse-tractusx/item-relationship-service/docs/adminguide.md

 **⚠️ WARNING**\
 Keep the values for these settings safe and do not publish them!

-#### common-client-id
+#### semantics-client-id

-Client ID for OAuth2 provider.
+Semantic Hub client ID for OAuth2 provider.
 Request this from your OAuth2 operator.

+#### semantics-client-secret

+Semantic Hub client secret for OAuth2 provider.
+Request this from your OAuth2 operator.

+#### discovery-client-id

+Dataspace Discovery  client ID for OAuth2 provider.
+Request this from your OAuth2 operator.

+#### discovery-client-secret

+Dataspace Discovery  client secret for OAuth2 provider.
+Request this from your OAuth2 operator.

+#### bpdm-client-id

+BPDM client ID for OAuth2 provider.
+Request this from your OAuth2 operator.

-#### common-client-secret
+#### bpdm-client-secret

-Client secret for OAuth2 provider.
+BPDM client secret for OAuth2 provider.
 Request this from your OAuth2 operator.

 #### minio-username